"Are you sure she's okay?": SA rocked by Mzansi teen starting family in Zimbabwe

 @K🌙 suggested:

-"This should be documented for real; we should be watching this Netflix."
+"This should be documented for real; we should be watching this on Netflix."

 Zimbabwean couple show what love looks like